reinzor/selfiebooth/README.md

 - Python yaml library
 - Python picamera library

-When you are on raspbian, please run the `install_deps` script in the script folder:
+When you are on raspbian, please run the `install_deps` script:

-    source scripts/install_deps
+    ./install_deps

 ### 2. Clone this repository